fortio/fortio/README.md

 disable the feature. (default "8081")
   -resolve string
-        Resolve CN of cert to this IP, so that we can call https://cn directly -s int
+        Resolve CN of cert to this IP, so that we can call https://cn directly -runid int
+        Optional RunID to add to json result and auto save filename, to match server mode
+  -s int
         Number of streams per grpc connection (default 1) -static-dir path